mongodb/specifications/source/retryable-reads/tests/README.rst

 Each YAML file has the following keys:

+- ``runOn`` (optional): An array of server version and/or topology requirements for which the tests can be run.
+If the test environment satisfies one or more of these requirements, the tests may be executed; otherwise, this file should be skipped.
+If this field is omitted, the tests can be assumed to have no particular requirements and should be executed.
+Each element will have some or all of the following fields:

+  - ``minServerVersion`` (optional): The minimum server version (inclusive) required to successfully run the tests.
+If this field is omitted, it should be assumed that there is no lower bound on the required server version.

+  - ``maxServerVersion`` (optional): The maximum server version (inclusive) against which the tests can be run successfully.
+If this field is omitted, it should be assumed that there is no upper bound on the required server version.

+  - ``topology`` (optional): An array of server topologies against which the tests can be run successfully.
+Valid topologies are "single", "replicaset", and "sharded".
+If this field is omitted, the default is all topologies (i.e.
+    ``["single", "replicaset", "sharded"]``).

 - ``database_name`` and ``collection_name``: Optional.
 The database and
   collection to use for testing.